Object-Oriented Programming and Classes

 An object is a data structure which has associated data (variables) and behaviors (procedures).
 Objects work on their own data, communicating with outside units through an interface.
 Objects encapsulate related concepts and keep them unified.
 They may hide data from code outside the object.
 Generally speaking, an object would contain the procedures required to update and maintain its state.
 In most object-oriented programming languages, objects are abstract concepts that are represented in code by classes.

 Object-oriented programming (OOP) grew from programming fields that simulated real-world, physical objects and it may be easiest to grasp by thinking of that model.
-These objects well defined and their interactions could be managed through the interface that each object provided.
+These objects are well-defined and their interactions can be managed through the interface that each object provided.
 A user interface is a good example.
 We have various objects such as figures, text, menus, and so forth.
 The figures might be one-dimensional (lines, arrows, etc.) or two-dimensional (rectangles, ellipses, etc).
 They have characteristics such as length/radius, they have a state such as current size, color and location of their centers, and they have behaviors such as moving or rotating.
 Text has location and the content of the string that it displays.
 All these objects interact with each other, as the user takes various actions or the program executes.

 For another example, return to the Employee struct.
 The struct collected data about an employee into a unified type.
 However, actions may be associated with an employee.
 Salaries could be raised, addresses could be updated, employees could join or quit the company, and so forth.
 We would implement procedures to carry out these actions and include them in the object.